 Neither chinchillas nor guinea pigs are super-intelligent.

-If you expect a rodent to be really witty, then no, neither chinchillas nor guinea pigs are intelligent.
+It depends on what you mean by “intelligence.”
+If you expect a rodent to be really witty, then no, neither chinchillas nor guinea pigs fit the bill.

 After proper training, a chinchilla can do some basic things, such as: